Integrability of boundary Liouville conformal field theory: Introduction and main results

 The rest of the paper is organized as follows.
 Section \ref{sec_bulk_boundary} gives the proof of Theorem \ref{main_th1}, taking as an input the value of the boundary two-point function $\overline{R}$ plus the fact that the observable $G_{\chi}(t)$ obeys the BPZ equation.
 Section \ref{sec_3pt} proves Theorem \ref{main_th2} using similarly the fact that $H_{\chi}(t)$ satisfies the BPZ equation.
 Section \ref{sec_BPZ} proves that $G_{\chi}(t)$ and $H_{\chi}(t)$ indeed satisfy the BPZ equations.
 Finally the Appendix \ref{sec_appendix} collects probabilistic facts used in the main text, technical estimates on the GMC measures, the relation between moments of GMC on $\mathbb{R}$ and $\partial \mathbb{D}$, and finally the required facts about the special functions $\Gamma_{\frac{\gamma}{2}}, S_{\frac{\gamma}{2}}, \mathcal{I}$.

 \textbf{Acknowledgements.} The authors would like to thank R\'emi Rhodes and Vincent Vargas for making us discover Liouville CFT.
-We would also like to thank Morris Ang, Guillaume Baverez, and Xin Sun for many helpful discussions.
+We would also like to thank Morris Ang, Guillaume Baverez, and Xin Sun for many helpful discussions, as well as Lorenz Eberhardt who helped us fix the uniqueness argument for the boundary three-point function.
+Finally we would like to thank the two anonymous referees for their careful reading of this manuscript and for their numerous comments that helped improve this paper.
 G.R. was supported by an NSF mathematical sciences postdoctoral research fellowship, NSF Grant DMS-1902804.
 T.Z. was supported by a grant from R\'egion Ile-de-France.